 The Terminator 1984-U.S. 108 min.
 Color.
 Produced by Gale Anne Hurd.
 Directed by James Cameron.
 Screenplay: James Cameron, Gale Anne Hurd.
 Music: Brad Fiedel.
 Makeup: Stan Winston.
 Cast: Arnold Schwarzenegger (T-101), Michael Biehn (Kyle Reese), Linda Hamilton (Sarah Connor), Paul Winfield, Lance Henriksen, Rick Rossovich… Bill Paxton.

 Trivia: O.J.
 Simpson was allegedly considered for the part of the T-101, but was ironically enough not deemed credible as a killer; Henriksen was the original choice to play the part.
-Followed by three sequels, starting with Terminator 2: Judgment Day (1991), and a TV series, Terminator: The Sarah Connor Chronicles (2008-2009).
+Followed by four sequels, starting with Terminator 2: Judgment Day (1991), and a TV series, Terminator: The Sarah Connor Chronicles (2008-2009).
 The franchise was rebooted as Terminator Genisys (2015).

 Quote: “Listen.
 And understand.
 That terminator is out there.
 It can’t be bargained with.
 It can’t be reasoned with.
 It doesn’t feel pity, or remorse, or fear.
 And it absolutely will not stop, ever, until you are dead.”
 (Biehn to Hamilton)